Promo code SPRING2022 will be automatically applied at checkout!

 3) Stay Hydrated

-Drinking plenty of water has been associated with weight loss by increasing metabolism and supporting mitochondrial health.
-Some studies show that drinking water can help reduce calorie intake, making weight management more effortless.
+Drinking enough water to support adequate hydration has been associated with weight loss through a few mechanisms.
+Some studies show that drinking water can help reduce calorie intake, making weight management that much easier.

 Remember that staying hydrated isn’t only beneficial for weight loss.
 It also can help reduce your risk of developing conditions like diabetes, cancer, Alzheimer’s, and many other chronic diseases.
 For tips to help you get adequate fluids throughout the day, check out our article on the importance of proper hydration.

 Fortunately, limiting extra sugars and processed foods with saturated fats has many other benefits besides weight loss.
-These dietary changes may support healthier skin and better cholesterol levels and help prevent other chronic conditions.
+These dietary changes may support healthier skin and better triglyceride and cholesterol levels as well as help prevent other chronic conditions.

-Focusing on mindful eating and even using one of the various weight loss apps on the market can also help you create a schedule around eating and keep track of your progress throughout the day.
+Focusing on mindful eating and even using one of the various weight loss apps on the market can also help you create a schedule around eating and spot patterns more easily.
+Consider working one-on-one with a personal nutritionist if you’d like more personalized support in this area.

-“Don’t drink your calories” is a classic expression repeated in the weight loss space, and unfortunately, this includes soda, alcohol, and most sugary drinks.
+We’ve already talked about the importance of reducing added sugar, but this one bears repeating.
+“Don’t drink your calories” is a classic expression repeated in the weight loss space, and unfortunately, this includes soda, juice, alcohol, and most sugary drinks.

 8) Get Plenty of Sleep